 Before we walk through these two scenarios, it’s important to lay out a couple of assumptions based on best practices.

-First, the client has their own Business Manager and The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads..
-They may even have their own Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads..
+First, the client has their own Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More and The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
+More.
+They may even have their own Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads.
+More.
 You should have your own Business Manager as well, but it’s important that this starts with the client having their own.

 Second, the client has verified their domains within their own Business Manager.
 You could assist them, but this process should be attached to their own Business Manager — not yours.
 You don’t own the domain; they do.